MDP Planning as Policy Inference

-\ The variant described in ~\citet[Example 5.1]{SB98}, as implemented in Gymnasium~\citep{TKT+24}, is used in this study.
-VSMC and SAC are compared to each other and to the optimal policy, as a baseline, in Figure~\ref{fig:bj} and Table~\ref{tab:bj}.
+The variant described in ~\citet[Example 5.1]{SB98}, as implemented in Gymnasium~\citep{TKT+24}, is used in this study.
+VSMC and SAC are compared to each other and to the optimal policy, as a baseline, in Figure~\ref{fig:bj}.
 The optimal (return-maximizing) player's policy was computed by value iteration and the policy's statistics were estimated by Monte-Carlo evaluation.
 Neither VSMC nor SAC with the default temperature/entropy weight approach the performance of the optimal policy, which is expected due to strong regularization.
 However, VSMC exhibits a higher expected reward than SAC with $\alpha=1$, and it takes $\alpha=0.1$ for SAC to approximately match VSMC, $\alpha=0.01$ (and $5\,000\,000$ time steps) to get close to the optimal solution.
 VSMC-derived policy also has a lower draw probability than either the optimal policy or SAC for any $\alpha$.
-These results highlight that, under comparable regularization strength, policy inference and entropy-regularized optimization induce different trade-offs between exploration and outcome variance, even in a domain with a known optimal policy.